Married Since: 2011

 About Eric, by Lori

 I first fell in love with my husband because he is debonair and urban and creative and a gentleman and brilliant and worldly and able to have a meaningful and engaged conversation with just about anyone.
 I saw our world together as exciting and ever-expanding and was so grateful to have finally met someone who had a thirst for life without a pre-scripted idea of exactly how it was supposed to go.
 And though those things are all still very true, I now know the deeper reasons why I love Eric and am so happy we found each other.
 He is honest and loyal, sometimes almost to a fault.
 He is the least judgmental person I know, and he never, ever gossips or says tacky things about anyone.
 He is passionate about his beliefs and principles, but also is a very gentle soul.
 He not only tells me the world is my oyster but makes me believe it and that the choice I have to make is just how to eat that oyster.
-He is such a good father to our dog, Mr. Inches – just ask him.
+He is such a good father to our dogs, Mr. Inches and Hot Shot – just ask him.
 He does all the things that make our lives together feel safe and secure and beautiful.
 All these traits will make him such a good father to your child.
 I can’t wait to hear the stories he will make up specially for them.

 Eric is a writer and that is just the coolest thing.
 He has the confidence to pursue a career that has no guarantees, and he will continue to do so because there is no other path he would ever take.
 The worlds, stories, personalities and relationships he creates are formed from who he is and the experiences he’s had throughout life.
 These views have evolved organically through his exposure to the world that started with growing up with expatriate parents in Asia, then forming his extended family during his time at boarding schools in the US, then understanding what it means to study at a state university and finally, in his early 20s, heading to LA to pursue his artistic passions and build a career in screenwriting.
-It takes a strong and yet very sensitive soul to live as he has and he fills me and Mr. Inches every day with love, generosity and an expanded concept of the world around us and our place in it.
+It takes a strong and yet very sensitive soul to live as he has and he fills me and our pups every day with love, generosity and an expanded concept of the world around us and our place in it.

 When I think of Eric as a father, it truly makes me emotional.
 He has such a generous and loving soul and I look forward to the day he can share that with a child.
 The world through Eric’s eyes is a true world, one that deserves to be explored and understood for all its faults and all its spectacular moments.
 Yes, he loves baseball and college football (we both do), but he also loves nature and cooking and debating and traveling and reading and being contained and quiet when I need to be.
 I feel very fortunate we met, and even more fortunate that we both have the vision and fortitude to walk through this world together.
 I am lucky to have a partner in life who fills me with such confidence and comfort and joy with his unconditional love.